 - For cutting extruded acrylic (XT), a maximum frequency of 5,000 Hz is suggested

 If the cutting speed frequency is too low, fine ridges (so-called "chatter marks") become visible on the cut edges.
-To prevent this effect, adjust the frequency level accordingly.
-However, if the cutting speed is too slow, this can result in an increased risk of fire.
+To prevent chatter marks from forming, adjust the frequency level accordingly.
+However, if the cutting speed is too slow, this can result in an increased fire risk.

 In short, determining the ideal parameters for your application is imperative to working with acrylic in a safe and efficient manner.